Figure 1a Color Gamuts in the Dark 0 lux

 Figure 1b Color Gamuts in 0 to 2,000 lux

-Figure 1a below shows the measured Color Gamuts for the four Galaxy Note8 Screen Modes along with the new wide DCI-P3 Standard Color Gamut marked by 3 Black circles.
+Figure 1a below shows the measured Color Gamuts for the 9 Pro along with the Standard sRGB / Rec.709 and DCI-P3 Color Gamuts.
 The outermost white curve is the limits of human color vision - the horseshoe is the pure spectral colors and the diagonal is the Line of Purples.
-A given display can only reproduce the colors that lie inside of the triangle formed by its Primary Colors.
+A given display can only reproduce the colors that lie inside of the triangle formed by its primary colors.

-The Change in Color Gamut with Ambient Light
+The Reduction in the Color Gamut with Ambient Light

 For the sRGB and DCI-P3 Natural Modes:

 Figure 1b. sRGB Natural Mode in 0 to 2,000 lux Ambient Light

 The Gamut is reduced to 91% at 500 lux 81% at 1,000 lux 66% at 2,000 lux